johancollazosdeveloper/app-manage-tasks/README.md

             }
         };
 - **Setup Tailwind CSS
+    ```bash
     @tailwind base;
     @tailwind components;
     @tailwind utilities;

 ## Running the App
-- **To run the app locally, use the Angular CLI development server: npm start
+- **To run the app locally, use the Angular CLI development server:
+    ```bash
+    npm start

 - **Custom Server Port
-    The app is configured to run on port 4500 by default.
+    - The app is configured to run on port 4500 by default.
 If you want to change this port, you can modify the start script in package.json.
+        ```bash
         "start": "ng serve -o --port 4500"

 ## Build
-- **To build the project for production, run: npm run build
+- **To build the project for production, run:
+    ```bash
+    npm run build

 ## Firebase Configuration
 - **Initialize Firebase Hosting
-    To deploy the app to Firebase, you need to configure Firebase Hosting.
+    - To deploy the app to Firebase, you need to configure Firebase Hosting.
-        - Run the following command to initialize Firebase in the project: firebase init
+        - Run the following command to initialize Firebase in the project:
+            ```bash
+            firebase init
         - Select Hosting from the list of Firebase services.
         - Choose the Firebase project you created earlier.